-This insecticide works by disrupting the two critical channels of the insect’s central nervous system – the GABA and glutamate gated chloride channels.
-This results to overstimulation of nerves and muscles.
+This insecticide works by disrupting the two critical channels of the insect’s central nervous system – the GABA and glutamate-gated chloride channels.
+This results in overstimulation of nerves and muscles.
 Fipronil is a widely used insecticide with a number of brands carrying its name – Regent, Goliath, Nexa, Adonis, Termidor, Combat Ant-Rid, and PetArmor, among many others.

 Shane Dutka is the founder of Pest Strategies, a website resource providing guides and articles on pest removal best practices.

 Like what you see here?
 Get parenting tips and stories straight to your inbox!
 Join our mailing list here.

 Want to be heard and seen by over 100,000 parents in Singapore?
 We can help!
 Leave your contact here and we’ll be in touch.